qingtian805/Arch-Install/system_tunes/README.md

 In this directory, are some scripts that are run after the reboot into the system.

-Different is that these scripts are some general system tuning scripts directly from Arch Wiki.
+Different is that these scripts are some general system tuning scripts directly from Arch Wiki(might be outdated, and with some little tweaks on filename for maintainability).